Milavče train crash: Aftermath

 The Siemens locomotive pulling the express derailed with three axles on impact and its front end, including the driver's cab, was completely destroyed.
 The first car behind the locomotive was pushed onto the locomotive by the other cars, partially derailed and broke.
 The remaining three cars were less severely damaged.

 The first report of the crash was received by emergency operators at 8:08 a.m.
 All components of the Integrated Rescue System immediately rushed to the site.
 Dozens of rescuers and firefighters, including three helicopters of the Air Rescue Service and a helicopter of the Police of the Czech Republic, intervened at the scene.
 In addition to Czech rescuers, several teams of rescuers and firefighters from Germany intervened to take care of the German-speaking passengers.
 The injured were taken to hospitals in Plzeň, Domažlice, Klatovy, Stod and Praha, while 10 German-speaking passengers were taken to hospitals in Germany.
 Rescuers treated a total of 67 injured people.

 Three people, a passenger from the passenger train and both drivers, did not survive the collision.
 The driver of the express was presumed missing for a few hours before his body was recovered from the locomotive by firefighters seven hours after the crash.

 Minister of Transport Karel Havlíček also arrived at the scene, confirming the three victims and saying that the cause of the accident was probably the express running through the "Stop" signal.

 The line remained closed after the accident, with the first train passing the site at 18:30 on 6 August 2021.

 Investigations

 Drážní inspekce (Railway Inspectorate) launched an investigation on the day of the crash.
-In March 2022, it released its final report in which stated that the accident was caused by the driver of the express train who failed to stop at the signal in the "Stop" position.
+In March 2022, it released its final report which stated that the accident was caused by the driver of the express train who failed to stop at the signal in the "Stop" position.
 It ruled out poor signal visibility or a technical fault on the locomotive.

 The investigation was also launched by the Czech Police on suspicion of committing the crime of general danger due to negligence.
 The investigation was eventually postponed because the express driver, who was at fault, died in the collision.